Verkehrsbetriebe Schaffhausen: Electrification

+Line 1 (and former lines 2 and 9) was until 2025 part of the Schaffhausen trolleybus system, since the closure of the Schaffhausen tramway network in 1966.
+With effect from the start of the 2025–2026 timetable, on 14 December 2025, line 1 is also operated by battery-electric buses like the other lines and the last trolleybus service was discontinued.
+However, two trolleybuses were briefly operated in service on that date, for one last time, as a farewell to the mode.

 History

-The Verkehrsbetriebe Schaffhausen was created on January 1, 2019, from the merger of two existing companies: the Verkehrsbetriebe Schaffhausen, which served the city of Schaffhausen, and the Regionale Verkehrsbetriebe Schaffhausen, which served the canton.
+The Verkehrsbetriebe Schaffhausen was created on 1 January 2019, from the merger of two existing companies: the Verkehrsbetriebe Schaffhausen, which served the city of Schaffhausen, and the Regionale Verkehrsbetriebe Schaffhausen, which served the canton.
 The two companies had coordinated operations for many years prior to the merger.